 Electrical currents have been incorporated into facial machines for many years.
 The research and development conducted to assist the “baby boomers” in maintaining a youthful appearance has promoted their evolution to the highly efficient apparatuses we have at our disposal today.
 Understandably, there is a great deal of interest around the muscle enhancement abilities of microcurrent.

-Microcurrent facial toning treatment promotes collagen and elastin production in your skin, and has the ability to dramatically increase ATP production.
+Microcurrent is an electric current facial toning treatment that promotes collagen and elastin production in your skin, and has the ability to dramatically increase ATP production.
 ATP is basically the vitality of your cells.
 The buildup in ATP explains the lasting effects of microcurrent on re-educating the facial muscles to tighten and tone.
 To quote D. Tsoklis, an expert on the subject, “Microcurrent is the reproduction of your own biological current.
 As we age, this current, which sends messages from the brain to the muscles via the spinal cord, does not send those messages properly.”

 Microcurrent facials restore those messages from the brain to tell the skin to rejuvenate.
 It helps tone facial muscles by replicating our own biological currents.
 Clinical studies have shown that after twenty days of treatment collagen production increases by 14 percent, elastin increases by 48 percent, and blood circulation increases by 38 percent.
 Scientists have also found that microcurrent facelift treatments trigger the body’s production of amino acids and ATP.
 Both of these accelerate cell repair and promote healthier cell production.